History of KF Tirana: Refik Halili III

 On 26 June 2014, the Tirana city council approved a proposal to give private donors a 66% stake in the club's assets for the next 18 years, which at the time fell in the hands of Refik Halili and Lulzim Morina This enabled such donors to invest in players, facilities and youth teams.
 Ahead of the 2014–15 season, head coach Magani and the rest of the back room staff, with the backing of Refik Halili, aimed to put together a squad capable of winning the league for the first time since 2009.
 They were title challengers in a highly competitive season, as Skënderbeu Korçë, Kukësi and Partizani Tirana all invested generously in their squads to be able to compete for the title.
-It eventually went to Skënderbeu Korçë for the fifth time in a row, as Tirana failed to carry on their good form in the closing stages of the season and ultimately finished fourth.
+It eventually went to Skënderbeu Korçë for five consecutive times, as Tirana failed to carry on their good form in the closing stages of the season and ultimately finished fourth.
 Kukësi lost the final of the Albanian Cup to Laçi which meant that Tirana also failed to qualify for the Europa League, thus ending the season trophy-less and failing to qualify for Europe.
 During the winter break major investments were made in the training facilities at the Skënder Halili Complex as well as the Selman Stërmasi Stadium.
 The stadium was reconstructed as the club sought to return to it permanently the following season.

 Magani left the club at the end of the season, and former coach Shkëlqim Muça replaced him for the 2015–16 season.
 His only task was to win the Superliga title.
 But on 17 October 2015, he was sacked by the club as they failed to win against Bylis Ballsh, Skënderbeu Korçë, Partizani Tirana and Flamurtari Vlorë meaning their title chances were on the brink of slipping away for yet another season.
 Just before November 2015, Ilir Daja took over as the next manager.
 At the end of the month, the Selman Stërmasi Stadium reopened for the club to play their games again.
 Heading into January 2016, they had lost just one game against Skënderbeu Korçë in November 2015.
-Subsequently, however, Tirana ended the League in fifth spot, in a neutral position, yet again trophy-less and out of European participation for the third time in a row.
+Subsequently, however, Tirana ended the League in fifth spot, in a neutral position, yet again trophy-less and out of European participation for the third consecutive season.
 The Cup campaign saw them reaching only the quarter-finals, eliminated from Flamurtari Vlorë, even though they won the first leg away match.